Complete Tang Poems: Significance and contents

 Although the Complete Tang Poems (Quan Tangshi or QTS) is the largest compilation of Tang poems, it is neither complete nor completely reliable.
 The work was done in some haste, and the editors did not justify or even indicate their own choices of texts or variant readings (other than perhaps by a first choice and list of variants: definitely weak by modern academic standards).
 Many additional poems and variant texts were discovered in the early 20th century in the cave library at Dunhuang, for instance, and the compilers ignored or could not find others.
 In the case of some major poets, there were better texts in individually edited volumes.
-Many are listed in Tang dynasty catalogs but did not survive the destruction of the imperial libraries.
+Many more are listed in Tang dynasty catalogs but did not survive the destruction of the imperial libraries.

 The poems are arranged in sections, for instance, those by emperors or consorts and 乐府 Yuefu (Music Bureau-style poems).
 Seven hundred and fifty-four sections, the largest number of sections, are arranged by author (with brief biography).
 Others are arranged by form or subject, such as women (five sections), monks, priests, spirits, ghosts, dreams, prophecy, proverbs, mystery, rumor, and drinking.